Design To Wake a Sleeping Giant

 - With far fewer ads, ad visibility and engagement are way up, along with ad revenue.

-- About.com’s verticals Verywell, The Balance, and Lifewire are all in Comscore’s top ten in their categories .
+- Dotdash’s verticals Verywell, The Balance, The Spruce, and Lifewire are all in Comscore’s top ten in their categories .

 Along the way, Big Medium also overhauled the company’s entire approach to web development.
-Josh Clark, Brad Frost, and Dan Mall embedded with the Verywell team’s leadership and introduced:
+Josh Clark, Brad Frost, and Dan Mall embedded with Dotdash’s tech and design leadership to help them create the design system that undergirds Dotdash’s properties.
+Along the way, we introduced:

 - A newly collaborative design process